-With more than 10 years of experience coaching NFL defensive backs, Alan Williams joins the Lions staff in 2014 as the team’s defensive backs/safeties coach after serving as the Minnesota Vikings defensive coordinator for the last two seasons (2012-13).
-He enters his 14th season coaching in the NFL, with previous stops with the Indianapolis Colts (2002-11) and Tampa Bay Buccaneers (2001).
+With 16 years of defensive coaching experience, Alan Williams joined the Lions staff in 2014 as the team’s defensive backs/safeties coach after serving as the Minnesota Vikings defensive coordinator for two seasons (2012-13).
+He finished his 15th season coaching in the NFL in 2015, with previous stops with the Indianapolis Colts (2002-11) and Tampa Bay Buccaneers (2001).
 In 2006, he mentored the Colts’ defensive backs en route to the team’s 29-17 win over the Chicago Bears in Super Bowl XLI.

 During Williams’ tenure as defensive coordinator in Minnesota (2012-13), the Vikings were tied for seventh in sacks with 85 and ninth in tackles for loss with 91.
 In 2013, the Vikings defense overcame a variety of injuries as three players in the defensive backfield, S Andrew Sendejo, CB Marcus Sherels and CB Shaun Prater, logged their first career interceptions under Williams’ watch.
 Veteran DE Jared Allen led the team in sacks with 11.5, his seventh straight season with 10+ sacks, as fellow DE Brian Robison recorded a career-best nine.